OneCommunityGlobal/HGNRest/requirements/informationController/addInformation.md

 1. ✅ Returns error 500 if if there are no information in the database and any error occurs when finding the infoName.
 2. ✅ Returns error 403 if if there are duplicate infoName in the database.
 3. ❌ Returns error 400 if if there are issues when saving new informations.
-4. ❌ Returns error 500 if if there are erros when saving the new information.
+4. ❌ Returns error 500 if if there are errors when saving the new information.

 > ## Edge case